 Another way to warp your shadow is by using the smudge tool.
-(I like to use this most with shadowing my flowers.)
+(I like to use this most with shadowing my flowers or ribbons.)

 When you select the smudge tool, you will want to select a soft round brush.
 The size will depend on the area of the element you are adjusting.
 To adjust this string, my brush size varied from 400 to 650 depending on the area I was trying to smudge.
 I always keep my strength set to 50.